-The components of an effective content distribution system include a web site, blog, social media and proven SEO techniques.
+The components of an effective marketing content distribution system include a web site, maybe a blog, for sure at least one social media channel, and proven SEO techniques.

 Your web site is where you keep your content for all of your products and service.
 This content needs to be mobile friendly or built using a responsive design.

 With your blog you want to make daily updates/posts.
 The blog can be within your web site or using a free blog service like blogspot.com or tumblr or WordPress.

 Your social media accounts will be used on your web site and blog.
 For a business you are definitely going to use Facebook, G+, Twitter, and LinkedIn.
 Plus, there are other social networks depending on your target audience.

 Some people ask me, because they are a small business and just starting, how they can post docs to make available to the internet, if they are only using a blog.
 Google Docs is a simple solution to accomplish that.

 Blogging is a great communication tool that's easy and FREE.
 In this data age, it's an invaluable data device for educators and businesses.
 Have you ever wanted to post a document with your blog, maybe a sign up form, a set of instructions, or a file that you want viewers to be able to print when they read your post?

 Google docs is a great tool that is also free.
 It works with and will accept Microsoft docs, Open Office docs, an image file (jpg or png), and pdf files too.
 That about covers any type of file format an educator or business could possible have.

 #2 Upload Your File

 Blogging Tutorial: google docs